Charles Donald Griffin Speeches, 1963-1968: Finding Aid

 Description of Contents

-The Charles Donald Griffin Speeches span from October 1963 through January 1968, and comprise 2.5 linear inches of documentation.
+The Charles Donald Griffin Speeches span from October 1963 through January 1968, and comprise 0.21 linear feet of documentation.
 The speeches were delivered while Griffin was serving as Commander in Chief, U.S. Naval Forces, Europe and as Commander in Chief, Allied Forces, Southern Europe, his final assignment before retiring from the U.S. Navy.
 The theme of many of the speeches is the history and significance of the North Atlantic Treaty Organization (NATO), the continuing threat of Communism, and the evolving role of seapower.

 The Charles D. Griffin Speeches are organized chronologically.